SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/EMail_Agent/v1EMailAgent_CacheFolderList.md

 Fetch list of folders from email server for the current account, and cache in DB

 ## Online Restricted: ## The EMail agent is not available in Online by default.
-Access must be requested specifically when app is registered
+Access must be requested specifically when app is registered.

 ## Query String Parameters